liuliu/ccv/doc/icf.md

 and the final boosted classifier will have 2,000 weak classifier.
 On the PC that I am running (with SSD / hard-drive hybrid (through flashcache), 32GiB memory and Core i7 3770K), it takes a day to finish training one classifier.
-At minimal, you should have about 16GB memory to get the program running.
+At minimal, you should have about 16GB available memory to get the program finish running.

+The final-cascade file in your working directory is the classifier model file that you can use.
+Using ./bin/icfoptimize, you should be able to set proper soft cascading thresholds for the classifier to speed up detection:

+	./icfoptimize --positive-list pedestrian.icf_test --classifier-cascade icf-data/final-cascade --acceptance 0.7 --base-dir ../data/INRIAPerson/Test/pos/